dedy6264/blessed-day-invitation/database_documentation.md

 - name (VARCHAR(100), NOT NULL)
 - description (TEXT)
 - price (DECIMAL(12,2), NOT NULL)
-- duration_days (INT, NOT NULL) - active period in days
+- period (INT, NOT NULL) - active period in days
 - created_at (TIMESTAMP, DEFAULT CURRENT_TIMESTAMP)
 - updated_at (TIMESTAMP, DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP)